 Merechkatvikingh village

-On May 27, 1640 Governor Kieft, the Dutch administrator for their colony of New Netherland granted his predecessor Frederick Lubbersen a patent to the lands "near Merechkawikingh about Werpos, reaching in breadth from the kil and valley that comes from the Gowanus... to the Red Hook under the express condition, that the savages shall voluntarily give up the maize land in the aforesaid piece" (in Tooker).
+On May 27, 1640 Governor Kieft, the Dutch administrator for the colony of New Netherland, granted his predecessor Frederick Lubbersen a patent to the lands "near Merechkawikingh about Werpos, reaching in breadth from the kil and valley that comes from the Gowanus... to the Red Hook under the express condition, that the savages shall voluntarily give up the maize land in the aforesaid piece" (in Tooker below).

-Neither the Dutch Government nor the Native Americans sanctioned this deal but it appears to mark the beginning of European settlement in Red Hook.
-Cruelly treated and crowded out, the natives of Merechkatvikingh relocated across the water to Staten Island.
+Neither the Dutch Government nor the Native Americans sanctioned this deal, but it appears to mark the beginning of European colonizing activity in Red Hook.
+Cruelly treated and crowded out, the natives of Merechkatvikingh relocated across the water to Staten Island, and then were pushed out of there too.

 Images